Student allowance DUO

 Single parent

-In many cases a single parent can apply for the kindgebonden budget (supplementary child benefit) for 2022.
+In many cases a single parent can apply for the kindgebonden budget (supplementary child benefit).

 Own funds